zhenrong-wang/now-aes-ecb/README.md

 **DESCLAIMER**

 **Encryption/Decryption is extremely important and critical for information security.
 This project is released under the MIT terms, which means there is no WARRANTY.
-It is always recommended to use widely-validated implementations such as openSSL.**
+It is always recommended to use widely-validated implementations such as OpenSSL.**

 # 2. Brief Intro